Feature Representation in Deep Metric Embeddings: Application of Results

-Figure~\ref{fig:figure3} shows the train and test accuracies for both \gls{mog} and K-Means.
-The results show both algorithms are capable of accurately identifying extra class discriminative properties. \gls{mog} does increase the accuracy of the dark skin attribute however, it does not perform as well as K-Means with respect to the pale skin attribute.
-Although both algorithms display good performance, it is not yet apparent which algorithm yields the best performance.
-A path for future work in the area is to examine the behaviour of several unsupervised algorithms to determine which has the best performance in terms of feature classification and the zero-shot learning task.
+Figure~\ref{fig:figure6} shows the train and test accuracies for both \gls{mog} and K-Means.
+The results show that both algorithms can accurately identify extra class discriminative properties. \gls{mog} does increase the accuracy of the dark skin attribute by 3.3\%.
+However, it does not perform as well as K-Means for the pale skin attribute dropping by 0.7\%.
+Although both algorithms display good performance, the results are not conclusive enough to state which algorithm performs best.
+A path for future work in the area is to examine the behaviour of several unsupervised algorithms to determine which performs best in terms of feature classification.

 The decrease in accuracy for the dark skin attribute can be seen as a consequence of the content of the test and training datasets.
-Additionally as a result of the limitation of the experiment whereby this study attempts to perform binary classification on continuous attributes.
-For the chosen dataset dark skin people are defined as being of dark or mixed skin tone, as shown in Figure \ref{fig:figure4}.
-It is noted that 19\% of the images representing the dark class in the training set were of mixed skin tone, while 32\% of the images representing the black class in the test set were of mixed skin tone.
-This indicates that because of the low percentage of mixed skin tone images in the training set, the model is less likely to correctly classify mixed skin tone data in the test dataset, therefore, providing a more balanced training set in terms of skin tone should lead to improved results.
+Additionally, due to the limitation of the experiment whereby, this study attempts to perform binary classification on continuous attributes.
+For the chosen dataset, dark skin people are defined as having dark or medium skin tones.
+It is noted that 19\% of the images representing the dark class in the training set were medium skin tone, while 32\% of the images representing the dark class in the test set were medium skin tone.
+The content of the train and test sets for the dark skin tone attribute can be seen in Figure \ref{fig:figure7}.
+This indicates that because of the low percentage of medium skin tone images in the training set, the model is less likely to classify medium skin tone data in the test dataset correctly; therefore, providing a more balanced training set in terms of skin tone should lead to improved results.